Real money. Real objectives. Real rewards.

 Awards and Accolades

-- Wright Fund students placed 2nd in the CFA Institute Research Challenge (IRC) - Southwest U.S. at the 2013 Texas Investment Portfolio Symposium held at the Jones School, advancing to IRC - Americas
+- Wright Fund students won the CFA Institute Research Challenge (IRC) - Southwest U.S. at the 2014 Texas Investment Portfolio Symposium held at SMU, advancing to IRC - Americas Semi-Finals

 - In 2011 the Wright Fund team won the IRC – Texas (as it was then called) and advanced to the Americas Semi-Finals